Tuesday, August 30, 2016

 I am into gourds and decided to take my great-grand daughters and their Mom with me to the state gourd show.
 They have craft programs for the kids and it was my first time out in public with them.
 They were wild and unruly.
 I told them when we got home that we were going to have a talk.
 It went much like the lecture my children received almost forty years ago.
 I will say that I can talk to them now and they will settle down.
 They listen to me and that is all I ask of them.

 The Bible says “Spare the rod and spoil the child.”
 I prefer to say, “Say what you mean and mean what you say.”
-Do not make idle threats and use the rod to emphasize what you say.
-It works and it is something this generation needs to learn along with learning the book the saying comes from and getting to know its author in a personal way.
+Do not make idle threats and only use the rod to emphasize what you say.
+It works and it is something this generation needs to learn.
+Along with learning the book that the saying comes from, and getting to know its author in a personal way.
 It is a book that says what it means and means what it says.
 You can take that to the bank.
+I am a few years into taking care of the girls now.
+They have gotten one dancing lesson and when I ask them they do not want another one, When they get totally out of control it is my threat of last resort, but I have never had to repeat the punishment, tho I have repeated the threat several times.
+If they see me pick up my belt the problem is over.